TABLE OF CONTENTS

 Nǐ jué dé nǎ ge zuì shì hé tā?
 Hēi de hái shì bái de?

-There are so many people over there, which one are you referring?
+There are so many people over there, which one do you mean?

 Nà li yǒu zhè me duō rén, nǐ zhǐ de shì nǎ yī ge?